MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Introduction

 \section{Introduction}

-} \IEEEPARstart{A}{s} we all know, a single modality may only work well in certain situations and express monotonous and limited information.
+As we all know, a single modality may only work well in certain situations and express monotonous and limited information.
 For example, the thermal camera only perceives the temperature of the object's surface; the depth camera reflects the spatial distance information; the RGB camera captures the color and texture information, but performs poor under low-illumination and fast motion, etc. Therefore, how to fuse information from various modalities and achieve more reliable performance draws more and more attention in recent years.

-The fundamental challenge of multi-modality fusion is \emph{how to exploit the useful cues of both intra-modality and cross-modality simultaneously for final representation}.
-According to our observation, existing works mainly focus on proposing various fusion methods including early \cite{piao2019depth, CPFP2019CVPR, FRDT2020MM}, middle \cite{cmMS, zhang2020select, S2MA2020CVPR}, and late fusion~\cite{Luo2020CascadeGN, piao2020a2dele}.
-Among them, the middle-level (or feature-level) is the most popular fusion strategy due to its good balance of flexibility and accuracy.
+The fundamental challenge of multi-modality representation is \emph{how to exploit the useful cues of both intra-modality and cross-modality simultaneously for the final representation}.
+According to our observation, as shown in Fig.~\ref{fig:fusion_model}, existing works mainly focus on proposing various fusion methods including early fusion~\cite{ren2015exploiting,RGBD2017first}, late fusion~\cite{zhang2020select,CPFP2019CVPR,Luo2020CascadeGN}, and middle/multi-scale fusion~\cite{cmMS,piao2019depth,S2MA2020CVPR,FRDT2020MM,piao2020a2dele,chen2021cnn,wei2022multimodal}.
+Among them, the middle-level (or feature-level) fusion is the most popular fusion strategy due to its good balance of flexibility and accuracy.
 These methods usually first utilize several separate backbone networks for various modalities to conduct intra-modality feature learning.
 Then, an information fusion module is designed for learning and aggregating cross-modality features.
 After reviewing the early deep learning algorithms on multi-modality data representation, we can find that they usually adopt CNN as the backbone, which learns the local features well with the help of convolutional operators.
-However, their performance is becoming saturated due to the limited representation of local CNN features~\cite{han2017cnns,chen2021rd3d}.
+However, their performance is becoming saturated due to the limited representation of local CNN features~\cite{chen2021rd3d}.